vaibhavsagar/website/drafts/hamts-from-scratch.md

       ]

 And we're done!
+I hope you understand HAMTs better than when you started reading this.

-If you want to use this for something other than educational purposes, I would recommend adding logic to deal with hash collisions, which I intentionally omitted (as I mentioned above).
+If you want to use this for something other than educational purposes, I would recommend adding logic to deal with hash collisions, which I intentionally omitted.
 There's also some low-hanging fruit in terms of performance optimisations.
 The first thing that comes to mind is an additional `Full` constructor for the case where all bits in the bitmap are set, and the next thing is the use of unsafe vector functions that omit bounds checking.

-I hope you understand HAMTs better than when you started reading this!
+Thanks to [Evan Borden](https://twitter.com/evanborden) for comments and feedback.